+Do we travel to escape reality?
+My grandmother has a very specific view of people who travel a lot, especially older people.
 She can’t understand how they can’t just be happy with staying at home, why their souls are so restless and unhappy with their current situation.

-Is that true?
-Are we running away from something… if so, then what are we running from?
+I hear and read this a lot: If you travel all the time, you’re running away from something.
+Do you think that is true?
+Are we running away from something?
+If so, then what are we running from?

 I believe that nearly all of us are running, but for two different reasons:

-- Some have restless souls trying to find happiness in external things like adventure and experiences, in other words, they’re trying to escape from who they are right now – hoping to change.
+- Some have restless souls trying to find happiness in external things like adventure and experiences.
+In other words, they’re trying to escape from who they are right now – hoping to change.

 - Some are dreamers running away from society hoping to find an escape somewhere else or to find an answer telling them that life doesn’t have to be the way people force it to be.

 I both know and have met people in this situation:

 They are sick of traveling, tired of always being on the road, talking nothing but negative about travels but they still have that nervous restless look in their eyes, which makes them continue.

 Some left home because they hated their life there, hoping it would be better somewhere else, only to find they brought their problems with them.